bingeli1212/nitrile-preview/doc/DOC-diagram.md

   Set the width of the diagram.

-+ frame
++ box

-  When set to 1 the diagram will have a frame.
+  When set to 1 the diagram will have a border.

 + hidden